How to Install Sysdig on Ubuntu 26.04, 24.04 and 22.04

 Install Sysdig from Ubuntu Repositories

-Use Ubuntu’s package when you want the simpler distro-managed install and do not need the newest upstream release.
-This method works only from Ubuntu’s repositories, so skip it if you already added the official Sysdig source above.
+Use Ubuntu’s package when you want the simpler distro-managed install and do not need Sysdig 0.41.4 from the upstream repository.
+This method works only from Ubuntu’s repositories, so skip it on systems where the official Sysdig source is already enabled.

 The Ubuntu package lives in the Universe component.
 Standard desktop installs often have Universe enabled already, but minimal or customized systems may need the guide on how to enable Universe and Multiverse on Ubuntu before APT can locate sysdig.